cloudogu/gitops-playground/README.md

 * Two resources are applied imperatively to the cluster: an `AppProject` called `argocd` and an `Application` called `bootstrap`.
 These are also contained within the `argocd` repository.

-From there everything is managed via GitOps.
+From there, everything is managed via GitOps.
 This diagram shows how it works.

 ![](docs/argocd-repos.svg)